PeelyMart/PeelyMart/README.md

 ## Learning Milestones

+*The project may not be fully described as this aims to be brief, for more information I made an effort to update the README files of each project!*
 ### • PokeSearch Web App *(In Progress)*
 A web application exploring frontend–backend interaction using modern web technologies.
 🔗 https://github.com/PeelyMart/PokeSearch